tabarra/txAdmin/README.md

 	- Whitelist system
 	- Take notes about players
 	- Keep track of player's play and session time
+	- Import bans from EasyAdmin, BanSQL, vMenu, vRP, el_bwh
-	- Self-contained player database (no MySQL required!)
+	- Self-contained player database with backup tool (no MySQL required!)
 - Real-time playerlist
 - Scheduled restarts with warning announcements
 - Translation Support ([more info](docs/translation.md))
 - FiveM's Server CFG editor
-- Responsive web interface
+- Responsive web interface with Dark Mode 😎

 Also, check our [Feature Graveyard](docs/feature_graveyard.md) for the features that are no longer among us (RIP).

 ## Running (Windows/Linux)
 Currently **txAdmin is included in all FXServer builds** above 2524, so to run it for the first time simply do the following:
 - Update FXServer to the latest artifact/build (2524 or superior)
-- If Windows, run FXServer.exe | If Linux, run `./run.sh`
+- If Windows, run FXServer.exe | If Linux, run `screen ./run.sh`
 - Open one of the URLs shown and configure txAdmin

 After that you could also run the `start_<build>_<profile>.bat` file created, or call it via cmd/bash if you want to edit the ConVars (ex http port).